Drudge Report: Political leanings

-Matt Drudge has said that he is a conservative, but "more of a populist".
+In 2009, Matt Drudge said that he is a conservative, but "more of a populist".
 Some had regarded the Drudge Report as conservative in tone, and it has been referred to in the media as "a conservative news aggregator".
 In 2008, Richard Siklos, an editor of Fortune magazine, called the Drudge Report a "conservative bullhorn".
-Peter Wallsten, writing in the Los Angeles Times, labeled Drudge a "well-known conservative warrior"; Saul Hansell, writing in The New York Times, referred to him as a "conservative muckraker"; and Glenn Greenwald was quoted in New York magazine in August 2007 as calling him a "right-wing hack".
+Peter Wallsten, writing in the Los Angeles Times, labeled Drudge a "well-known conservative warrior".
+Saul Hansell, writing in The New York Times, referred to him as a "conservative muckraker"; and Glenn Greenwald was quoted in New York magazine in August 2007 as calling him a "right-wing hack".

-Jesse Swick of The New Republic notes that the Drudge Report frequently links to stories that cast doubt upon global warming. "[Drudge] loves a press release from Senator Inhofe almost as much as he loves taking pot shots at Al Gore ...
+In 2008, Jesse Swick of The New Republic noted that the Drudge Report frequently linked to stories that cast doubt upon global warming. "[Drudge] loves a press release from Senator Inhofe almost as much as he loves taking pot shots at Al Gore ...
 It's like flashing tasty images of popcorn and sodas between frames at movie theaters, only much less subtle."
 Ben Shapiro wrote, "The American left can't restrict Internet usage or ban talk radio, so it de-legitimizes these news sources.
-Ripping alternative news sources as illegitimate is the left's only remaining option -- it cannot compete with the right wing in the new media ...
+Ripping alternative news sources as illegitimate is the left's only remaining option—it cannot compete with the right wing in the new media ...
 They call Matt Drudge a muckraker and a yellow journalist."